 COLLAGENE MASKS

-DOTHEMUTATION | generative design lab).
-It constitutes the main demonstrator of an art-driven innovation initiative that proposed an integrated system of mass customisation of wearable products, through 3d scanning of the human body, generative design of digital models, 3d printing of the products.
-The project investigated these new technologies to propose a scenario where wearable products and devices are personalised on the individual anatomies of the wearer’s, instead of coming in a limited number of sizes.
+The project was initiated by MHOX as part of a year-long, EU-funded research program for innovative start-ups in the Emilia-Romagna region of Italy (2012–2013).
+It constitutes the main demonstrator of an art-driven innovation initiative, proposing an integrated system for mass customisation of wearable products, through 3D scanning of the human body, generative design of digital models, 3D printing of the products.
+The project investigated the integration of these new technologies to propose a scenario where wearable products are tailored to the unique anatomies of individual wearers, instead of coming in a limited number of sizes.

-A new concept of the object is proposed, moving away from standard models that are identically reproduced in sizes, to embrace open processes of mass customisation, and the production of unique pieces.
-The creation of a generative application allows a strong possibility of customization reducing the design effort on each object to a simpler user interaction.
+This project proposes a new concept of the object: moving away from standardised models that are identically reproduced in limited sizes, to embrace open processes of mass customisation, and the production of unique, personalised pieces.

 CREDITS